Visa information for Madrid

 - 4 recent pictures, passport size

-- Completed Spanish study visa application form
+- Completed Spanish visa application form

 - Proof of admission to The Intern Group Madrid program as a full-time student (provided by us)